 Being a SAHM is hard, but so is being married.

-Improving your marriage doesn’t have to be grueling, back-breaking, or painful.
-But anything worth doing requires time, effort, focus, and attention.
+If your marriage is grueling, back-breaking, or emotionally painful or draining, it doesn’t have to be that way!
+Anything worth doing requires time, effort, focus, and attention.
 So why should marriage be any different.

 Is being a stay at home mom hard?